 Exhibits are open to the public for viewing during the mansion’s Open House hours:

-Exhibits are also available for viewing during public-facing events.
+Exhibits are also available for viewing during public-facing events or by appointment.

 For additional information, or to learn about becoming involved as a volunteer docent, please call 410-879-4424 or email us at firstname.lastname@example.org

 Please note that the 2nd floor gallery space has limited access.